named-data/NDN-CCL-API/details/forwarding-flags.rst

 ForwardingFlags.setActive Method
 --------------------------------

-Set the value of the "active" flag
+Set the value of the "active" flag.

 :[C++]: